Kim Jong Un receives drones as gifts as he heads home from Russia

 North Korea’s Kim Jong Un receives drones as gifts as Russia trip ends

-Russian media report North Korean leader on his way back home from the city of Artyom.
+North Korean leader on his way back home after trip to Russia.

-North Korean leader Kim Jong Un has received five explosive drones, a reconnaissance drone and a bulletproof vest as gifts from a regional governor on his visit to Russia, according to the official TASS news agency.
+North Korean leader Kim Jong Un has received five explosive drones, a reconnaissance drone and a bulletproof vest as gifts from a regional governor on his visit to Russia.

 On Saturday he met the Russian defence minister in Vladivostok, where he inspected state-of-the-art weapons, including a hypersonic missile system.